jjfiv/cs646_tutorials/README.md

 // create a Document object for the parsed document, and add that
 // Document object by calling addDocument().

-// Well, the following only works for small text files.
+// Well, the following three lines for parsing the example corpus only works for small text files.
 DO NOT follow this part in your homework!
 InputStream instream = new GZIPInputStream( new FileInputStream( pathCorpus ) );
 String corpusText = new String( IOUtils.toByteArray( instream ), "UTF-8" );
 instream.close();